ace4port/todo/README.md

 <h1 align="center">A Todo app with <code>Drag and Drop</code> built with React</h1>

-<div align="center">Auto formatted with Prettier, using UUID, React Beautiful Drag and Drop</div>
+<div align="center">Auto formatted with Prettier, using UUID, Styled Components React Beautiful Drag and Drop</div>

 <h3 align="center">
   <a href="https://https://gracious-jackson-c3ea90.netlify.app//">Visit the live app</a> |